drcode-html/Rancho-code/README.md

-This reo is from a python coding and AI course you can use it for revision of the same.
+This repo is from a python coding and AI course you can use it for revision of the same.